Not all baby gates are very versatile when it comes to fitting in small spaces.

 I’m going to show you some great options that are on the market that will help keep your baby safe without breaking the bank.

-First, here’s a quick look at my top five recommendations:
+First, here’s a quick look at 5 best retractable baby gates of 2018:

 Check on Amazon